GDPR

 The South African data-protection regime.
 Operative for institutional counsel with cross-border exposure into the Republic and the wider SADC region.

-Audit reports available on request, under NDA.
+Architecture and security documentation available on request, under NDA.

 Veritas-Vault uses Cloudflare Web Analytics to monitor aggregate site traffic.
 No cookies.
 No personal data.
 No third-party trackers.
 Visit counts and referrer paths only — held by Cloudflare under EU data-protection terms.